Mitigating Disparate Impact of Differentially Private Learning through Bounded Adaptive Clipping: Introduction

 \paragraph{Related work}

-Fairness as a formal metric has received significant attention in machine learning, with various formulations proposed \citep{fairness_through_awareness, counterfactual_fairness, DBLP:conf/kdd/Corbett-DaviesP17}.
-Ensuring fairness becomes even more challenging when combined with the complexities of DP.
-Recent work has highlighted that DP can disproportionately degrade the performance of underrepresented or confusable groups, making the mitigation of such fairness disparities a central concern in private learning \citep{bagdasaryan2019differential, DBLP:conf/ijcai/Fioretto0HZ22}.
-In deep learning, accuracy parity, defined as achieving similar accuracy across all demographic or label groups, is considered an important metric in the realm of fairness, and it is especially sensitive to data imbalance and algorithmic design.
+Disparate impact as a formal metric has received significant attention in machine learning, with various formulations proposed \citep{fairness_through_awareness, counterfactual_fairness, DBLP:conf/kdd/Corbett-DaviesP17}.
+Ensuring low disparate impact becomes even more challenging when combined with the complexities of DP.
+Recent work has highlighted that DP can disproportionately degrade the performance of minority or confusable groups, making the mitigation of such accuracy disparities a central concern in private learning \citep{bagdasaryan2019differential, DBLP:conf/ijcai/Fioretto0HZ22, rehn2026on}.
+In deep learning, accuracy parity, defined as achieving similar accuracy across all demographic or label groups, is considered an important metric in the realm of fairness analysis, and it is especially sensitive to data imbalance and algorithmic design \citep{fairlens}.

-To address these challenges through the lens of fairness, one key research direction in recent work has explored improving clipping mechanisms in DP optimization.
-Starting from DPSGD with gradient clipping \citep{dpDlAbadi2016}, but focusing specifically on fairness, \citet{fairlens} analyzed how constant gradient clipping and loss re-weighting affect model fairness. \citet{xu2021dpsgdfair} proposed DPSGD-Fair, which sets group-specific clipping bounds based on sample sizes and adjusts the noise levels accordingly.
+To address these challenges through the lens of disparate impact, one key research direction in recent work has explored improving clipping mechanisms in DP optimization.
+Starting from DP-SGD with gradient clipping \citep{dpDlAbadi2016}, \citet{fairlens} examined how constant clipping and loss re-weighting influence accuracy disparity across groups, offering insights into the disparate-impact behavior of DP-trained models. \citet{xu2021dpsgdfair} proposed DP-SGD-Fair, which sets group-specific clipping bounds based on sample sizes and adjusts the noise levels accordingly.

-Looking again at the overall performance, \citet{adaptFedDP} introduced an adaptive clipping mechanism that tracks a specific quantile of gradient norms under DP, resulting in a clipping threshold that depends on the data distribution.
+Looking again at the overall performance, \citet{autoClipBu} proposed automatic clipping (AUTO), where the clipping bound is set individually for each sample, close to its gradient norm.
+This removes the need for tuning, but effectively rescales all updates and can disadvantage subgroups with large gradient norms. \citet{adaptFedDP} introduced an adaptive clipping mechanism that tracks a specific quantile of gradient norms under DP, resulting in a threshold multiplier that depends on the data distribution.
 The convergence properties of this method were later analyzed by \citet{shulgin2024on}, who provided theoretical guarantees on its performance and utility.
-To better address fairness, \citet{misalignment} proposed an adaptive parameterization for clipping bound updates to mitigate misalignment issues in earlier approaches.
+To better address the disparate impact, \citet{misalignment} proposed an adaptive parameterization for clipping bound updates to mitigate misalignment issues in earlier approaches.